ashleyfae/book-database/README.md

 * Front-end shortcode statistics.
 Or maybe not.
 * Possibly add something for tropes.
 Or this could just be a book term.
 * Erotica warning.
-* Improve filter form on review archive.
-Maybe put it in a function with actions for each parameter so they can be added/removed.